 The Slow Rush by Tame Impala

-The green, orange, blue, purple, lime, kaleidoscopic synesthesia is familiar.
-The pulsating bass line that prominently boasts on the beat is less.
-The same soprano voice that used to be sprinkled like salt is now the salmon it was meant to cure.
-And the progression from 1967 to 1977 has completed.
-Psychedelia is the frame in which Tame Impala plays and that is how we can trace band proprietor Kevin Parker’s progression.
+Their kaleidoscopic synesthesia in sonic tones of orange, blue, purple, and lime is familiar.
+The pulsating disco bass lines are less.
+Taken together, their journey from 2010 to 2020 feels more like 1967 to 1977.
+Psychedelia is the frame in which Tame Impala plays and the extent of it is how we can trace band proprietor Kevin Parker’s progression.
 Album over album we’ve seen more elements of dance coming in and stretches of The Slow Rush are groovy enough for Studio 54’s heyday.
 Listen to the flute come in at 1:19 on track 3 Borderline if you have any doubts of that.

-The well-layered music also carries varying tones with influences that abound and deftly cross between genre and era: From the bass line on Borderline, to the synth on Posthumous Forgiveness, to the dream pop keys and reverb on Breathe Deeper.
-Tame Impala keeps expanding the breadth of sound that pours out of their speakers.
+The well-layered music carries tones with influences that deftly cross between genre and era: from the disco bass line on Borderline, to the synth on Posthumous Forgiveness, to the dream pop keys and reverb on Breathe Deeper.
+They keep expanding the breadth of sound that pours out of their speakers.

-Along with expanding their sonic foci, Tame Impala boldly revisits some audacious styles.
-Track 5 Posthumous Forgiveness employs the delicate move of a two part song, like their epic 2015 single Let It Happen.
-The stop and go beat change maneuver is kind of rare, and if a bold song can pull it off, it’s often considered a classic.
-Some examples include The Weeknd’s House of Baloons-Glass Table Girls or McCartney’s Band on the Run.
+Along with those stylistic expansions, Tame Impala boldly revisits some audacious styles.
+Track 5 Posthumous Forgiveness is a two part song, like their epic 2015 single Let It Happen.
+The stop and go beat change maneuver is kind of rare, and a bit of a risk.
 On Posthumous Forgiveness, it’s a valiant gamble that doesn’t quite hit the mark, like the Raiders going for it on 4th and 10, and only getting 9.
-It feels like it would have worked better as two separate songs or just differently.
+It feels like it could have worked better as two separate songs.

-It is a solid album that is steeped in sounds I enjoyed on previous outputs, but doesn’t recapture the psychedelic edge that previously lent Tame Impala some rock star ethos.
-Maybe if they kept at it, this album would have just felt tired; a fate that’s befallen many bands unable to metamorphosize as their catalogs grow.
-It is perhaps wise to have avoided that, and an audacious show of musical ability.
-I will likely continue to replay in the coming months, but in a year or two, it is more likely I will forget about it.
+It is a solid album steeped in sounds I enjoyed on previous outputs, but doesn’t recapture the edge that previously lent Tame Impala rock star ethos.
+In fairness, if they maintained the same style, maybe this album would have felt tired.
+It’s a fate that’s befallen many bands unable to metamorphosize as their catalogs grow.
+Perhaps it’s wise to have avoided that by pushing into new spaces and eras.
+All considered, I will likely continue to replay The Slow Rush in the coming months, but in a year or two, I may forget about it.

 Rating: 7.5/10